uiyoulove/first-program/README.md

 # first-program
-planning to explore github and its services
+planning to explore github and its services.
+This would be first change to readme file.